> Recent Exhibitions

 Saturday 20 September, 3.00pm - 5.00pm, 2014, Lecture Room

 This seminar explores realms of science, aesthetics and philosophy, and what Italo Calvino calls the ‘overambitious projects’ in contemporary culture, narratives in science and the cosmological turn in recent philosophy.
 Chaired by Paul Ennis and Declan Long (Lecturers, MA Art in the Contemporary World, NCAD, Dublin).
-Click here to book
+Listen back to this talk on Soundcloud

 Visitor Information - Admission Free